Mozart and dance: Contredanse

-The contredanse was a form descended from English country dance.
+The contredanse was a form that descended from English country dance.
 Like its ancestor, it was rich in figures (individual movements and patterns) and was popular among all social classes.

 Mozart composed contredanses as a sequence of multiple sections.
 They sometimes quote popular melodies; for instance, K. 609 quotes the aria "Non più andrai" from Mozart's opera The Marriage of Figaro.

 Of the three genres, minuets predominate in Mozart's early career, the latter two types later on.

 Instrumentation

 The core instrumentation of the dances is a simplified orchestra in which there are no violas, and the bass instruments (cello and double bass) play the same line.
 A variety of wind instruments is usually included, and often trumpets and timpani.
 To these basic instruments a few dances add additional instruments not ordinarily found in the orchestra of Mozart's time: fife and drum, tambourine, tuned sleighbells, the hurdy-gurdy, the post horn, and the flageolet, which was the piccolo of Mozart's day.

 The later dances, which were commercially successful (see below) were retranscribed for other instruments such as piano so that people could play them at home.
 These transcriptions are usually not the work of Mozart himself.